CV

 • Parsons, Christopher.
 (2011).
 “Is Your ISP Snooping On You?”, in M. Moll and L. R. Shade (Eds.), The Internet Tree: The State of Telecom Policy in Canada 3.0.

-• Parsons, Christopher; Ly, Alexander; Anderson, Steve; Sinnott, Shea.
+• Parsons, Christopher; Ly, Alexander; Anderson, Steve; and Sinnott, Shea.
 (2011).
 “The Open Internet: Open for Business and Economic Growth” in S. Anderson and R. Yeo (Eds.).
 Casting An Open Net: A Leading-Edge Approach to Canada’s Digital Future.

-• Israel, Tamir; Faassen, Mark; Parsons, Christopher; Cusack McDonald, Jacqueline.
+• Israel, Tamir; Faassen, Mark; Parsons, Christopher; and Cusack McDonald, Jacqueline.
 (2011).
 “The Technical Case for Openness” in S. Anderson and R. Yeo (Eds.).
 Casting an Open Net: A Leading-Edge Approach to Canada’s Digital Future.

 Reports